Fat kids, skinny kids, kids who climb on rocks

 The Urban Hotdog Company has the look and feel of a sophisticated chain, but it is definitely and proudly local, procuring as many products locally as possible.
 The corner space housing the restaurant is bright and airy courtesy of unobstructed sunlight filtering in from the east.
 It’s open seating is more utilitarian than it is comfortable.
 Large plastic menus are on display next to the counter where you place your order and there are also paper menus available for your perusal.
 Your order is taken on an iPad configured with a point of sale software system.
 An “expediter” stands watch over the kitchen to make sure all orders are comprehended and delivered accurately.
 The self-serve beverage dispenser is in a small room adjacent to the open dining room.

-The menu calls its sides “bells and whistles,” a term which somehow makes sense.
+13 December 2013: The menu calls its sides “bells and whistles,” a term which somehow makes sense.
 Bells and whistles include five types of French fries (plain and simple; rosemary-garlic; chile con queso; “the other chile,” cheese and onion; and blue cheese, chives and truffle oil).
-The fries are somewhat flaccid, fairly typical of most out-of-the-bag fries.
-The housemade baked beans had a nice flavor, but weren’t baked long enough.
+The rosemary-garlic fries are so much better than the flaccid out-of-the-bag fries and don’t require ketchup to be edible.

 In the 1960s and in the new millennium, there’s no doubt all kinds of kids love hotdogs.
 Most of them will find at least one hotdog to love on the Urban Hotdog Company menu.
 Edward Sung did and he wrote about it in his inimitable fashion on one of my very favorite food blogs in New Mexico, Once Again We Have Eaten Well.
 It’s a great read!